lyfar/awa-docs/docs/features/total-user-counter.md

 <FeatureSummary />

 ## Narrative
-Total User Counter is the simplest expression of our living community.
-By aggregating live participation and presenting it in an elegant animation, the feature helps users feel part of something larger.
-The counter appears on the home Light Map and Pulse surfaces, synchronizing with underlying metrics.
+Total User Counter is a simple way to show the living community.
+It aggregates live participation and animates gently on the home Light Map and Pulse surfaces.

-The experience needs to balance accuracy, motion, and calmness.
-Updates should feel alive without distracting from the broader interface, and messaging must clarify what the number represents so trust grows with every glance.
+Updates stay accurate, calm, and clear so users trust what the number represents every time they glance at it.

 ## Interaction Blueprint
 1. Aggregate total connected and active user counts across relevant services.